lishuweb/fullstackopen-/part0/Exercise 0.4 New note.md

 <h1>0.4: New note diagram</h1>

-The chain of events caused by opening the page https://studies.cs.helsinki.fi/exampleapp/notes is depicted as a sequence diagram
+The chain of events caused by opening the page https://studies.cs.helsinki.fi/exampleapp/notes is depicted as a sequence diagram.

 ```mermaid
 sequenceDiagram